 If DuPont State Recreational Forest doesn’t immediately bring familiar images to mind, watch the first Hunger Games film or The Last of the Mohicans and come back to me.

-This park’s waterfalls (High Falls, Hooker Falls, Triple Falls, and Bridal Veil Falls) bring in tons of people, though Lake Dense and the Covered Bridge are two more that should convince you to come along, too!
+This park’s waterfalls (including High Falls, Hooker Falls, Triple Falls, and Bridal Veil Falls) bring in tons of people, though Lake Dense and the Covered Bridge are two more that should convince you to come along, too!